 David Hughes became Treasurer of the English Party having previously been Chair of the Western Counties region for three years.
 He has also been a parliamentary candidate three times, and is a former chair of both the party's candidates association and its national students' organisation.

-Antony Hook, English Party Representative on the Federal Board
+Simon McGrath, English Party Representative on the Federal Board

 Prue Bray, Chair of English Candidates Committee